-With five major conferences, it was that assured at least one would not be represented and that their would be the inevitable controversy surrounding one team being “snubbed.”
+That is the reality of the College Football Playoff.
+With five major conferences, it is assured at least one would not be represented and their would be the inevitable controversy and at one team being ‘snubbed’.

-Which brings us to Ohio State being selected over TCU and Baylor by the selection committee illuminati just five days after the previous ranking deemed TCU better than Florida State for the number three seed.
+Which brings us to Ohio State being selected over TCU and Baylor by the selection committee just five days after the previous ranking deemed TCU better than Florida State for the number three seed.

 So after thrashing lowly Iowa State 55-3, the Horned Frogs dropped not only behind the Seminoles, but also Ohio State and Baylor.

 The 2014 Big Ten Championship game is set for this weekend in Indianapolis.
 The Ohio State Buckeyes and Wisconsin Badgers will face off with the winner claiming the conference title and … actually, we don’t know what else.
 For the first time ever, we really can’t be sure if the Big Ten’s champion even has […]

 On Monday, Steve Spurrier announced his intentions on remaining at the University of South Carolina, where he has gone 83-45 over the past 10 seasons.
 Meanwhile, Bo Pelini was shown the door at Nebraska over the weekend after going 67-27 in seven seasons.

 Week 13 of Big Ten football brings several critical matchups, some important “yardstick” games, and also Northwestern versus Purdue.
 We’re heading into the silly season for coaches as, if history is any guide, this will be the penultimate game for at least one Big Ten coaching staff.
 So this week I’m giving extra attention to coaching, particularly in those situations where one or both coaches look like they’re about to get their gooses cooked.

 In Gene Rayburn style, a local radio station asked the following Sunday morning via Facebook: